“How do we implement messaging and start chatting with consumers?”

-Similar to SMS campaigns, use the outbound campaigns you send out to direct consumers into a conversation rather than directing them to your website.
+Similar to WhatsApp or SMS campaigns, use the outbound campaigns you send out to direct consumers into a conversation rather than directing them to your website.

-And hey – if they don’t like emailing back and forth (I mean who does? 🤷🏾♂️) invite them to carry on the conversation on a platform they find more valuable like WhatsApp or WeChat.
+And hey – if they don’t like emailing back and forth (I mean who does? 🤷🏾♂️) invite them to carry on the conversation on a platform they find more valuable like WhatsApp.

 It plays a crucial role in everyone’s life.
 And as much as we hate to accept – it also consumes a significant chunk of our day.
 So where better to connect with your future customers than on the social media platforms they’re already on.

-Connecting Twitter, Instagram and Facebook to your automotive messaging platform allows you to have 1-2-1 conversations at scale and tap into the billions of people already on those platforms.
+Connecting Facebook to your automotive messaging platform allows you to have 1-2-1 conversations at scale and tap into the billions of people already on those platforms.

 Every online journey starts with Google.